collapsed-stacks/startups/questions/7805/are-there-any-startups-working-in-the-field-of-refining-the-experience-of-people.md

 - tagged: `market-research`
 - score: 2

-<p>For example any startup that helps a user to locate stores of his/her interest in a shopping mall.</p>
+For example any startup that helps a user to locate stores of his/her interest in a shopping mall.

 ## Answer 7807